RecordsKeeper/multichain/docs/source/gettingstarted.rst

     publishfrom from-address stream key data-hex
     Example: publishfrom 1KJFg5YLpvYNYZtCM6hhNYW8uBKtc3GHVboXco root rkKey 596f7520636f6e766572746564206d6520616761696e3f

-This command works like publish, but publishes the item from from-address.
+This command works like publish, but publishes the item from the from-address.
 It is useful if the node has multiple addresses with different amounts.
-The mining fees is applied as per the transaction size.
+The mining fees are applied as per the transaction size.

-Send as Transaction
+Send as a Transaction
-###################
+#####################

 .. code-block:: bash

     sendwithdata/sendwithmetadata address amount data-hex|object
     Example: sendwithdata 1KJFg5YLpvYNYZtCM6hhNYW8uBKtc3GHVboXco 0 {"for":root,"key":"rkKey","data":"506c656173652073746f7020646f696e67207468697321"}

-This works similar to send, but with an additional data-only transaction output.
+This works similarly to send, but with an additional data-only transaction output.
 You can pass raw data as data-hex hexadecimal string.
 It is also used to publish the data to a stream, pass an object like this {"for":StreamName,"key":"KeyName","data":"DataHex"} where stream is a stream name, ref or creation txid, the key is in text form, and the data is hexadecimal.
 You can pass the amount as 0, if you are only using this to publish the data over the RecordsKeeper stream.
 You can also send some XRK tokens while publishing the data over the stream.
 The fees will be applied as per the transaction size.